 To help the organization better align budgets with project and operational demands, improve business unit engagement in planning, and address SaaSrelated shadow IT, CHRISTUS Health’s IT Finance team needed to streamline the planning process.
-Leveraging a 12-week window between budget cycles, the team was able to rapidly configure Apptio IT Planning and train managers in the new system, eliminating inherent inefficiencies involved in data collection and improving visibility into IT spend.
-Today, the Information Management team at CHRISTUS Health is using ITP to build stronger relationships with business units, supporting smarter spend strategies, and fostering increased accountability among budget owners.
+Leveraging a 12-week window between budget cycles, the team was able to rapidly configure Apptio and train managers in the new system, eliminating inherent inefficiencies involved in data collection and improving visibility into IT spend.
+Today, the Information Management team at CHRISTUS Health is using Apptio to build stronger relationships with business units, supporting smarter spend strategies, and fostering increased accountability among budget owners.

 CHRISTUS Health is an international faith-based, not-for-profit health system with a mission to take better care of people.
 As one of the largest Catholic health care systems in the U.S., comprised of more than 60 hospitals and long-term care facilities, 175 clinics and outpatient centers, and dozens of other health ventures, the organization is focused on driving advancements and innovations to improve patient care.

 CHRISTUS Health was at a turning point.
 As the organization worked to transition from a decentralized to a centralized governance model, a key goal for the IT team was to increase transparency in the types of services business owners pay for.
 “Historically, it wasn’t the responsibility of each region to manage their IT costs and resources.
 As you can imagine, when you take a 150-year old organization and pull them together under one roof, it’s going to be painful,” says Bennetta Raby, TBM Systems Director within IT.